 Our Dota Auto Chess: How to win with advanced tips page contains tips, tricks and strategy advice to help you win more games in Dota Auto Chess.

-If you're new to Dota Auto Chess then you're probably experiencing the steep learning curve.
-It's frankly a rather intimidating beast to master, and there aren't any tool tips to explain what's going on or how things work - which isn't ideal.
-It's largely uo to you to sit down and grind through games in order to gain a better understanding of its mechanics, which can be a very frustrating process if you're constantly losing out to those more experienced than you.
+If you're a newcomer to Dota Auto Chess, then you're probably experiencing the overwhelming steep learning curve.
+It's a rather intimidating beast to master, and there aren't any tool tips to explain what's going on or how things work - which isn't ideal.
+This means it's largely up to you to sit down and grind through matches in order to gain a better understanding of its numerous mechanics, which can be a very frustrating process if you're constantly losing out to those more experienced than you.

 So, it's no secret that Dota Auto Chess is incredibly complex and there's a lot to take in, even for those who've poured a decent chunk of time into the custom mode.
 You've got the added bonus of an economy to manage, pieces to combine, abilities to learn and items to equip.
 Essentially, you've got to micro-manage a whole bunch of stuff which can be very overwhelming.

 Oh, and there’s a less than generous timer which constantly puts you under pressure at every turn, which makes learning the game and processing your mistakes even trickier.

 To help you along the path towards winning more Auto Chess games, we'll take you through a number of more advanced tips for new and intermediate players alike.
 If you think we've missed out on something particularly important, then don't be afraid to let us know in the comments below and we may just feature it in the article itself.